Gonza-x/Gonza-x/README.md

 <tr>
 <td>

-- 📱 Build solid mobile apps with Jetpack Compose
-- 📖 Strengthen my software engineering knowledge
+- 📖 Keep learning
-- 🌐 Build modern web applications
-- ⚡ Learn new frameworks and technologies
+- 🌐 Explore new technologies
-- 🤝 Contribute to open-source projects
-- 🚀 Continue growing as a developer
+- 🚀 Seek new challenges
+- 💡 Build applications that are useful for society
+- 😊 Be happy with what I do

 </td>
 </tr>